mistersingh179/bw-dashboard/README.md

 # Pending Meta Content
 - store screen size on pageLoad aka auction
-- return only diverse, status on, valid metaContent for a spot
 - settings to control AB test percentage
 - record displays of meta content with count